MiguelCarrera8/miguedev.github.io/_posts/2020-09-19-htb-writeup-multimaster.md

 ![](/assets/images/htb-writeup-multimaster/getprocess.png)

-Phra from the Donkeys HTB team has a [blog post](https://iwantmore.pizza/posts/cve-2019-1414.html) about CVE-2019-1414 which lets users get local execution by using the debug port on the VS Code Node.js server.
+Phra from the Donkeys HTB team has a [blog post](https://iwantmore.pizza/posts/cve-2019-1414.html)  CVE-2019-1414 which lets users get local execution by using the debug port on the VS Code Node.js server.

 In a nutshell, the debug port is bound to random TCP port everytime the application starts.
 Since I already had a shell on the machine I could watch the output of the netstat command and see what port is currently in use.